thenetcircle/dino-android-framework/README.md

 ### How do I get set up? ###

-Currently, the UI does not exist, you will need to hardcode and access token using the following curl request in terminal
+Currently, the UI does not exist, you will need to hardcode and access token using the following curl request in terminal (internal only)

 	curl -k -X "POST" "https://red.tianwen.php7.hallokoko.lab/api_dev.php/v2/auth/access_token.json"      -H 'Cookie: session_id=1a6ed908d2cd75b8734f8cdad96c98313ecbb6a2'      -H 'Content-Type: application/json; charset=utf-8'      -d $'{
   		"username": "kkk@flirten.de",